 John joined Watsi on September 4th, 2014.
 Seven years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-John's most recent donation traveled 8,700 miles to support Elizabeth, a 4-year-old from Tanzania, to fund mobility-restoring knee surgery.
+John's most recent donation traveled 8,700 miles to support Boniface, a bright 8-year-old from Tanzania, to fund clubfoot repair surgery.

 John has funded healthcare for 94 patients in 13 countries.